 Glossary of Expressions

-It’s best to deduce the expressions in the context, but it you want to check that you have understood, here are the definitions:
+If you can, try to work out the meanings of the expressions in the context if you can, but it you want to check that you have understood, here are the definitions:

 - “apretarse el cinturón”: to tighten your belt.